aws-samples/build-multilingual-calendar-assistant-with-amazon-bedrock-and-aws-step-functions/README.md

 You can deploy the solution by using AWS Cloud Development Kit (AWS CDK) in this repository.

 ### 3.1 Prerequisite
-- [Amazon Bedrock access setup](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for Anthropic's Claude V2 model
+- [Amazon Bedrock access setup](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for Anthropic's Claude V2 model in the deployment region
-- [Create and verify identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html): For allowing SES to send emails, you need to verify YOUR_SENDER_EMAIL and YOUR_RECIPIENT_EMAIL in SES.
+- [Create and verify identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html): If your Amazon SES is in sandbox mode, you need to verify YOUR_SENDER_EMAIL and YOUR_RECIPIENT_EMAIL in SES.
 You will also pass the YOUR_SENDER_EMAIL and YOUR_RECIPIENT_EMAIL as parameters during CDK deployment

 ### 3.2 Deploy the CDK stack